aspect-build/rules_ts/docs/transpiler.md

 The `transpiler` attribute of `ts_project` lets you select which tool produces the JavaScript outputs.
 The default value of `None` means that `tsc` should do transpiling along with type-checking, as this is the simplest configuration without additional dependencies.
 However as noted above, it's also the slowest.

 The `transpiler` attribute accepts a rule or macro with this signature:
-`name, srcs, js_outs, map_outs, **kwargs`
+`name, srcs, **kwargs`
 where the `**kwargs` attribute propagates the tags, visibility, and testonly attributes from `ts_project`.

-If you need to pass additional attributes to the transpiler rule, you can use a [partial](https://github.com/bazelbuild/bazel-skylib/blob/main/lib/partial.bzl) to bind those arguments at the "make site", then pass that partial to this attribute where it will be called with the remaining arguments.
+If you need to pass additional attributes to the transpiler rule such as `out_dir`, you can use a [partial](https://github.com/bazelbuild/bazel-skylib/blob/main/lib/partial.bzl) to bind those arguments at the "make site", then pass that partial to this attribute where it will be called with the remaining arguments.
+The transpiler rule or macro is responsible for predicting and declaring outputs.
+If you want to pre-declare the outputs (so that they can be addressed by a Bazel label, like `//path/to:index.js`) then you should use a macro which calculates the predicted outputs and supplies them to a `ctx.attr.outputs` attribute on the rule.
 See the examples/transpiler directory for a simple example using Babel, or
 <https://github.com/aspect-build/bazel-examples/tree/main/ts_project_transpiler>
 for a more complete example that also shows usage of SWC.